linux-kernel-labs/linux/Documentation/teaching/labs/deferred_work.rst

 .. hint:: Add a new field with the type :c:type:`struct work_struct`
 	  in your device structure.
 Initialize this field.
-Schedule the work from the timer handler using :c:func:`schedule_work`.
+Schedule the work after N seconds from the timer's handler using :c:func:`schedule_work`.
-	  Schedule the timer handler aften N seconds from the ioctl.

 6. Kernel thread
 ----------------